 If you encounter this problem, we recommend using a different USB cable.
 Sometimes your cable can be damaged, which can cause this and other errors.

 To see if your cable is causing the problem, we highly recommend using a different cable.
 In some cases, some devices work better with a standard USB cable.
 Try using the original cable and see if the problem persists.

 If this does not work, consider buying a new USB cable.

-Setting up your phone to work as a multimedia device
+Set up your phone as a multimedia device